Search This Blog

 INSERT INTO #xp_results

-WHILE EXISTS(SELECT TOP 1 * FROM #xp_results WHERE running = 1)
+IF NOT EXISTS (SELECT 1 FROM #xp_results WHERE running = 1)

 BEGIN